yukancooktoo/yukans-recipes/_posts/2026-27-06-halloumi-sandwich.md

 **Notes:**

 1. Store bough halloumi staight out of the packet can be quite dry/brittle when cooked.
 Soaking is an important step, the halloumi absorbs a lot of the water and becomes a lot squishier.
 Good moist halloumi can "squeak" against your teeth.
+You should still pat it dry before frying, this removes any excess water on the surface so theres no violent reactions when it hits the pan!
 2. Tomatoes contain a lot of water and glutamates.
 Roasting them on a low heat lowers the moisture content, concentrating the flavors.
 The additional MSG put these flavors into overdrive
 3. Honey brings a light sweetness to a sandwich that already has strong freshness, acidity, fat, and umami.
 I highly recommend this or an alternative.
 I used an orange infused honey
 4. I used a seeded Ciabatta roll, but you can use any you prefer.
 The fillings are all soft and wet, so a harder roll like Sourdough is more ideal.